qfpl/blog/content/projects/courses.md

 As a follow up to the Introductory FP course, we run the [Applied Functional Programming course](https://github.com/qfpl/applied-fp-course).

-This is new course material that is targeted toward programmers who have become proficient with navigating Functional Programming concepts, and in particular, Haskell data structures.
-This course material involves writing a simple REST application with a database backend.
+This is new course material that is targeted toward programmers who have become proficient with navigating Functional Programming concepts and would like to progress to building a complete application.
+This course material involves writing a REST application with a database backend.

 Topics covered include: